Richard Sapper: Life and career

 He was born in Munich on 30 May 1932.
-He studied a number of subjects at the University of Munich including philosophy, anatomy and engineering, before graduating with a business degree.
+He studied a number of subjects at the Ludwig-Maximilians-Universität München including philosophy, anatomy and engineering, before graduating with a business degree.

 After beginning his career as a designer in the styling department at Mercedes-Benz in Stuttgart, Sapper relocated to Milan in 1958, where he initially joined the offices of architect Gio Ponti, and subsequently the design department of La Rinascente.
 In 1959, he partnered with Italian architect and designer Marco Zanuso, a collaboration that would last on and off for 18 years until 1977.
 The pair were hired in 1959 as consultants to Brionvega, an Italian company that manufactured well-designed electronics that competed with products from Japan and Germany.
 Together they designed a series of radios, televisions, and other consumer electronics that became enduring icons.
-Amongst their more notable designs were the rounded, compact and portable Doney 14 (1962), the first television to feature completely transistorized construction, and the radio TS 502 (1965), a rectangular box with hinges that upon opening reveals speakers and controls.
+Amongst their more well known designs were the rounded, compact and portable Doney 14 (1962), the first television to feature completely transistorized construction, and the radio TS 502 (1965), a rectangular box with hinges that upon opening reveals speakers and controls.
 Using the aesthetic of sculptural minimalism, they created the compact folding Grillo telephone for Siemens and Italtel in 1965.
 The Grillo was the first telephone featuring the flip-down mouthpiece, a precursor to the clamshell designs of later mobile phones.
 In 1964, Sapper and Zanuso designed the lightweight K1340 stacking children's chair for Kartell, the first chair produced entirely in plastic.